timetoady/timetoady.gihub.io/_posts/2020-10-27-Todo-Backend-Design.md

 #### This week in projects, a marriage of convenience: static site to-do app and API

 There comes a time in every app's life when they need to get their front end and their back end aligned.
+Sort of like a  chiropractor visit for code.

 In the case of my little to-do app from last month, now that's I've tumbled through the rigmarole that was setting up a NoSQL database a couple of times, it was time to take off the localStorage training wheels and actually have it talk to a database.